Ultimate Avengers: Plot

 The team's first mission is to capture a Chitauri spy which has breached a S.H.I.E.L.D. facility.
 The Avengers disregard Rogers' orders and follow their own egos, resulting in failure which allows the alien to escape with all sufficient information about S.H.I.E.L.D..
 Fury fires an arrogant Hank Pym, who is followed by his wife Wasp.
 Iron Man, now revealed to be Tony Stark, resigns immediately.
 Rogers also chooses to leave Fury, feeling unready to fight the Chitauri.

-Desperate for soldiers to combat the coming assault on S.H.I.E.L.D.'s New York facility, Fury demands that Banner applies his super soldier serum to all of his candidates, only for Betty Ross to learn that Banner was only using the serum as a diversion to find a way to control the Hulk.
-Banner steps into a "rebirth chamber", which transforms him into the Hulk, while still maintaining his own mind.
+Desperate for soldiers to combat the coming assault on S.H.I.E.L.D.'s New York facility, Fury demands that Banner applies his super soldier serum to all of his candidates.
+Betty Ross learns that Banner was only using the serum as a diversion to find a way to control the Hulk.
+Banner steps into a "rebirth chamber", which transforms him into the Hulk while retaining his mind.
 Fury and the Black Widow lead a failing attack against the alien invaders, but each Avenger shows up, now joined by Thor, to send the three ships crashing into the ocean.

-Banner loses control of his thoughts and the Hulk retains his own childlike and violent personality, brutally killing every last Chitauri and then lashing out against the Avengers.
-The Hulk proves strong enough to knock out a full-size Giant Man, damage Iron Man's suit and even, with effort, to lift Thor's hammer Mjollnir.
+Banner loses control and the Hulk kills the Chitauri before lashing out against the Avengers.
+The Hulk proves strong enough to knock out a full-size Giant-Man, damage Iron Man's suit and even, with effort, to lift Thor's hammer Mjolnir.
 The Avengers manage to inject the Hulk with a high dose of Banner's medication, and Betty Ross calms the Hulk long enough to let the drug render him human again.

 Banner is kept in a glass cell for breaking Fury's trust, and the Avengers celebrate their success against the Chitauri and praise a wounded Captain America for leading them as a team.